 The quality of J- and K-horror in the late 1990s and early 2000s offered up a bountiful treasure of supernatural chillers, from Cure (1997) and Dark Water (2002) to Ju-on: The Grudge (2002) and A Tale of Two Sisters (2003).
 But the first entry in Hideo Nakata’s trilogy of features about a cursed videotape is arguably the most terrifying of all.
 Doomed nemesis Sadako is a brilliant creation and the moment she first comes out of a TV screen is one of the classic sequences in modern horror.
 The set-up is a brilliant conceit, deftly handled and directed to perfection by Hideo Nakata, draining every last drop of suspense and terror.

-The opening of David Robert Mitchell’s second feature sets the scene for a chilling portrait of modern-day suburbia in the US.
+The opening of David Robert Mitchell’s It Follows sets the scene for a chilling portrait of modern-day suburbia in the US.
 The film’s premise is simple.
 A curse is passed between teens who have sex.
 To avoid being killed by a demon, the cursed person needs to have sex to pass it on.
 But if anyone succumbs to the demon, previous owners of the curse become a target once again.
 Skilfully balancing thrills with satire, Mitchell’s visual style resembles photographer Gregory Crewdson and the film’s weirdness edges towards David Lynch.

 Rape-revenge films are a tricky subgenre.
 Some start out with good intentions, but they can easily err towards the lurid, exploitative or offensive.
 Meir Zarchi’s uncompromising feature remains a divisive example.
 It has been vilified over the years by those pillorying cinema for its indulgence of screen violence and promotion of misogynistic imagery, as well as celebrated by those who champion it for where its sympathies lie – the female protagonist and not her attackers – and for the reprisal enacted on the men.
 Like many of these films, it’s not an easy watch.
 Nor should it be.